SoupyzInc/SoupyzInc/README.md

   copy code you don't understand and 2.
 You may end up leaving my information in your README.

+  I used <a href="https://github.com/ouuan">ouuan's</a>
+  <a href="https://github.com/ouuan/ouuan">README</a> as a guide
+  to setting up this repository's GitHub Actions to display the below crypto prices.

   I'm glad you enjoyed my README enough to take a peak under the hood! <3
     - Matthew Okashita | SoupyzInc (https://github.com/SoupyzInc)